mhibx/wazuh-security-monitoring-lab/investigations/incident-03a-powershell-execution-benign.md

 Several indicators support a benign classification:

 - PowerShell was launched directly from Explorer.
-- The executed command was `Get-Process`.
+- The observed activity was limited to the `Get-Process` command.
 - No encoded commands were observed.
 - No network connections were observed.
 - No persistence mechanisms were identified.
 - No suspicious child processes were observed.
-- The temporary file matched the observed PowerShell execution policy validation behavior.
+- The temporary file matched the observed PowerShell execution-policy validation behavior.
 - The available process lineage was consistent with a normal interactive PowerShell session.

 ### Evidence